djlondon/Education/tutorials/src/Programming-Basics.md

 ### Functions (Methods)

-Functions (also called methods

-[^1]: there is a slight technical difference between the two, methods are functions used by a class in OOP

-) do things with variables.
+Functions (also called methods[^1]) do things with variables.
 Often these involves calculations. *Calling* a function means running it with some input (arguments) if it needs any.
 A function *declaration* states what the function does, and a function *definition* what the function should *return* and its *parameters*.

+[^1]: there is a slight technical difference between the two, methods are functions used by a class in OOP

 **Parameters vs. Arguments**